jonmclean78/ping-pong-te/readme.md

 Therefore, I resorted to Plan B: html, css, & javascript/jquery

-A live view of the site can be viewed at: [jon.developme.training](http://jon.developme.training/)
+A live view of the app can be viewed at: [jon.developme.training](http://jon.developme.training/).
+(Looks good on mobile too!)

 ## What's missing